What is Escheatment?

 What is the easiest way to maintain contact on my Virtus Funds account(s)?

-The easiest way to maintain contact with us is to access your account(s) online by logging into your account(s) through Virtus Funds’ website annually, asking your Financial Advisor to contact us on your behalf, or by speaking to one of our Client Service Representatives by calling 1-800-243-1574 Monday through Thursday from 8:30 a.m. to 6:00 p.m., Eastern Time and Fridays until 5:00 p.m.
+The easiest way to maintain contact with us is to access your account(s) online by logging into your account(s) through Virtus Funds’ website annually, asking your Financial Professional to contact us on your behalf, or by speaking to one of our Client Service Representatives by calling 1-800-243-1574 Monday through Thursday from 8:30 a.m. to 6:00 p.m., Eastern Time and Fridays until 5:00 p.m.
 If you are calling before or after business hours, you can access your account using our automated voice response system.

 What happens if my Virtus Funds account is escheated to the state?

 For Non-Foreign accounts, if your account is escheated, your full account balance will be turned over to the state of your last known address.
 You will then need to contact the state to which your account is escheated to establish your ownership of the funds and request that the funds be returned to you.
 If your account is escheated, please see your State Treasurer’s website for information on recovering escheated financial assets or unclaimed property.
 For Foreign accounts, the full account balance will be turned over to the state in which the fund is incorporated.
-(Either Delaware or Massachusetts).
 Unfortunately, when you receive the value of your mutual fund back from the state, you would only receive the value of the account at the time the state liquidated it, losing all of the benefits of compound investing and any market growth or appreciation since the liquidation.
 Please note; it is likely that there may be a fee accessed by the state in order to claim the assets.

 Where can I find more information about the abandoned property laws of my state?